Thursday 1 May 1941

 Holocaust: Gross-Rosen concentration camp (German: Konzentrationslager Groß-Rosen), set to become one of the largest camps, becomes an independent camp.
 It is in Groß-Rosen, Lower Silesia, Germany (later Rogoznica, Poland).
 Gross-Rosen had been begun in the summer of 1940 as a satellite camp of the Sachsenhausen concentration camp.

 The Esposito Brothers, who stand accused of murder near the Empire State Building, are convicted of two counts of murder after one minute of deliberation.
 A photographer happened to be nearby and captured stunning images of the incident.
-The brothers' attempt to plead insanity as a defense fails.
+The brothers' attempt to plead insanity as their defense fails.
+However, the case greatly expands the use of the insanity defense.

 US Defense Savings Bonds and Stamps, better known as war bonds, go on sale.